gitmathub/react-star-rating-chart/README.md

 ![example pic of the star rating chart](https://github.com/gitmathub/react-star-rating-chart/blob/master/star-rating-screenshot.png)

-## under construction
+## NOT maintained

-This component is not maintained.
+This component is archived and not maintained.
+It used to be an experiment with React.

 ### TODOS